Coronavirus restriction changes by state

 SOUTH AUSTRALIA

-* South Australia health officials are looking at which restrictions can be lifted after a fifth consecutive day of no new coronavirus cases.
+* South Australia health officials are looking at which restrictions can be lifted after a full week of no new coronavirus cases.

 * “While you will see some states starting to adjust the restrictions, it’s worth bearing in mind that South Australia didn’t regulate to the same degree,” SA Chief Public Health Officer Professor Nicola Spurrier said.